How it was designed...

 Directions for use

-These hiking poles are designed to help you balance, propel yourself and spread the effort between the arms and legs.
+This hiking pole is designed to help you balance, propel yourself and distribute effort between arms and legs.

-Do not attach to your backpack in stormy weather.
+Do not put on your backpack in case of a storm.

-After use, if water has got into the pole, take the parts apart and allow to dry.
-Clean any dust and mud with water or without, with a soft brush or paintbrush.
+After use, if water has penetrated the stick, remove the strands and allow to dry.
+If necessary, clean the dust or mud with water or a dry brush.
+Once dry, you can reassemble the strands.

 We recommend that you do not attempt to oil or grease the mechanisms.

 At Decathlon, we have decided to sell our hiking/trekking poles individually.
 First because of how they are used.
 Indeed, some people only want to use one pole.
 Also, if one of your poles breaks, this means you only have to buy one and not a complete pair.

 Accessories sold separately and adapted to this model

 The advantage of buying Forclaz trekking poles is that you have a wide choice of compatible accessories and spare parts.
 So you can enjoy it for as long as possible.

 Hiking pole caps: ref.
 8580865